-With UK universities now charging tuition fees of up to £9,000 a year, most students are looking to government loans for affordable finance.
+With UK universities now charging tuition fees of up to £9,250 a year, most students are looking to government loans for affordable finance.
 We agree, if you need to borrow money to fund your higher education, it’s the best place to start.
-And if you need more, we believe Future Finance is your best option.
+And if you need more, we believe Future Finance is your next best option.

 A government student loan offers low interest rates and repayments that increase gradually with your salary.
 So if you’re eligible, this is a great way to borrow money for your studies.
 Let us help you get to grips with what’s on offer.